rubygeek/clojure-simple-api/README.md

 A simple api as a placeholder for CRUD.
 Data is stored in an array as an atom.

-After Clojure 1.9 came out, I changed ouy the Plumatic Schema for Clojure Spec.
+After Clojure 1.9 came out, I changed out the [Plumatic Schema](https://github.com/plumatic/schema) for [Clojure Spec](https://www.clojure.org/guides/spec).

 I have two entities [Source](/src/simple_api/specs/source.clj) and [Recipe](/src/simple_api/specs/recipe.clj).